Brent Mayne: Career

-Brent Mayne was a major league catcher from 1990 to 2004.
-He played most of his career with the Kansas City Royals but also spent time with the Mets, A's, Giants, Rockies, Diamondbacks, and Dodgers.
-He ranks 75th in the history of baseball with 1,143 pro games caught, and held the distinction of being the only catcher in the twentieth century to have won a game as a pitcher, until Cubs backup catcher John Baker won a game as a relief pitcher on July 29, 2014.
-Through his career, the well traveled Mayne was an effective catcher and an excellent handler of pitchers.
-He blocked the plate well and had a strong arm.
-Mayne was a decent hitter with occasional power and compiled a career high .301 batting average in consecutive seasons (1999–2000).
-In retirement, Mayne has gone on to serve on the board of directors of the Braille Institute and the Center for Hope and Healing.
-He is also the author of a book titled "The Art of Catching" and creator of a website and blog www.brentmayne.com.
+Mayne attended Costa Mesa High School, in Costa Mesa, California, Orange Coast College and Cal State Fullerton.
+He was an All-American with the Cal State Fullerton Titans.

+The Kansas City Royals selected Mayne in the first round, with the 13th overall selection, of the 1989 Major League Baseball (MLB) Draft.
 As a Royal, Mayne caught Bret Saberhagen's no-hitter on August 26, 1991.

+On May 28, 1998, the San Francisco Giants were playing the Arizona Diamondbacks.
+With the bases loaded and the Diamondbacks leading 8-6 with 2 outs in the bottom of the 9th inning, Barry Bonds came to the plate with the bases loaded.
+Diamondbacks manager Buck Showalter ordered Bonds intentionally walked.
+Bonds's walk drove in the run.
+Mayne then came to the plate with the tying run on third base and winning run in scoring position, and lined out to right field to end the game.

 On August 22, 2000, the Colorado Rockies sent Mayne in as a relief pitcher in the 12th inning against the Atlanta Braves.
 Mayne, the Rockies' regular catcher, was unable to swing a bat due to a sprained left wrist and had missed the previous four games.
 Out of pitchers, manager Buddy Bell asked Mayne if he could pitch.
 Mayne, who later said he had never pitched at any level, responded, "Yeah, I can pitch."
 He pitched one inning, surrendering no runs with a fastball that topped out at 83 miles per hour.
 Colorado won the game in the bottom of the 12th inning when rookie Adam Melhuse, pinch-hitting for Mayne, singled with the bases loaded and two outs.
 Mayne thus became the first position player pitcher to be credited with a win since Rocky Colavito in 1968, and the last to do so until Wilson Valdez in 2011.

 In a 15-year career, Mayne was a .263 hitter with 38 home runs and 403 RBI in 1279 games.

+Mayne was inducted into the Orange Coast College Hall of Fame in 2006 and into the Cal State Fullerton Hall of Fame in 2011.